CanDIG/Documents/Onboarding/README.md

 **Table 1: Team Communication Methods**

-And make sure you send your site lead a (preferably square) head shot so we can add you to the [team page](https://www.distributedgenomics.ca/team.html)!
+And make sure to add yourself and a square head shot so we can add you to the [team page](https://www.distributedgenomics.ca/team.html)!

 ## Meetings